-Results are from tests conducted by healthcare providers in Caldwell County.
 Per state regulations, all positive cases must be reported to both the local and state health departments.
-Providers are not required to share negative test results; however, most providers in the county continue to share the number of tests conducted and negative results.
+Cases are reported in the county where the patient resides.
+Providers are not required to share number of tests conducted or negative test results; however, most providers in the county continue to share the number of tests conducted and negative results.

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms or combinations of symptoms may have COVID-19: cough and shortness of breath or difficulty breathing or at least two of these symptoms: